Bendungan Hilir (Transjakarta)

-Bendungan Hilir (often abbreviated as Benhil) is a Transjakarta bus rapid transit station located on Sudirman Street, Karet Semanggi, Setiabudi, South Jakarta, Indonesia, that serves Corridor 1, which runs north to south.
+Bendungan Hilir (often abbreviated as Benhil) is a Transjakarta bus rapid transit station located on Sudirman Street in Karet Semanggi, Setiabudi, South Jakarta, Indonesia, that serves Corridor 1, which runs north to south.
 This station is connected to the Semanggi BRT station that serves Corridor 9.
 It is named after the district it is located in.

-On October 7, 2023 at 22:00, the Bendungan Hilir station, along with the Semanggi station, were temporarily closed due to the revitalisation works.
-On July 14, 2024, at 16:00, the Bendungan Hilir station reopened to passengers.
+On 7 October 2023 at 22:00, the Bendungan Hilir station, along with the Semanggi station, were temporarily closed due to the revitalisation works.
+On 14 July 2024, at 16:00, the Bendungan Hilir station reopened to passengers.
 The reopening was carried out in stages, with the lift and Semanggi pedestrian bridge still under construction when the station reopened.

 Building and layout

 Bendungan Hilir BRT station now has two floors: the upper for entrance and concource, and the lower for the platform area with six bus bays on each side of the platform.
 It is accessible through a pedestrian skybridge connected to both sides of the Jenderal Sudirman Street equipped with an elevator, or through Komdak Semanggi Skybridge that crosses the Jakarta Inner Ring Road and Gatot Subroto Street, being the longest of its kind in Jakarta at 574 metres long.